anzusystems/common-admin/docs/editor/nodes/embed-external-image/index.md

 # embedExternalImage

 ## Features
-- only for migration, not used by editor
+- only for migration or used as readonly in anzutap
-- replaced by `embedImage` after media migration
+- should be replaced by `embedImage` after media migration

+## Requirements
+- skip on render

 ## Node schema